Setting Aside a Default Judgment in Queensland

 Table of Contents

-If a default judgment has been entered against you, then it is vital that you act quickly and seek an order from the Court that the default judgment be set aside.
+If a default judgment has been entered against you, then you must act quickly and seek an order from the Court that the default judgment be set aside.

-Further, if they meet the minimum requirements, the plaintiff / creditor can seek to issue a bankruptcy notice thereby starting the bankruptcy process, or issue a creditor’s statutory demand, thereby starting the winding up process.
+Further, if they meet the minimum requirements, the plaintiff or creditor can seek to issue a bankruptcy notice, thereby starting the bankruptcy process, or issue a creditor’s statutory demand, thereby beginning the winding-up process.

-If you are thinking about setting aside a default judgment then you must persuade the Court of a number of things.
+If you are thinking about setting aside a default judgment, then you must persuade the Court of several things.

 Once served with a claim and statement of claim, a defendant has 28 days to file the notice of intention to defend and defence.